infoxchange/pallet/README.md

 Application lifecycle
 ---------------------

-The expected main function of the applications is sering user requests.
+The expected main function of the applications is serving user requests.
 However, to facilitate releasing new versions of the application, four distinct phases are recognized: